Acting responsibly to make a valued contribution to the wider local community

 - Partnering with specialist organisations to enable staff to provide pro bono advice and participate in firm sponsored community activities

-- Supporting a ‘Charity of the year’ which is London’s Air Ambulance.
+- Supporting a ‘Charity of the year’ which is The Connection at St Martin-in-the-Fields

 We hope that these and many other commitments will continue to ensure that we act responsibly and make a valued contribution to the wider local community in which we work.